EasterSweet Treats

 • Popsicle sticks – These are the food-safe popsicle stick that I use.

-Chick Cupcakes for Easter Storage Tips
+Easter Egg Brownie Pops Storage Tips

 I recommend storing the brownie pops in the refrigerator until ready to serve.
 Then I would let the dessert sit out for about 10 minutes before serving.